oleole39/prebuild-app/README.md

 Several approaches can tackle this issue although they all boil down to the same principle: have one actor building the app files from upstream source and then host it online where `install` and `upgrade` scripts will point to.
 YunoHost instance admins finding themselves in the more extreme case 3 above may be happy with some of the approaches proposed which are auditable to some extent, or more radically prefer sticking with local build.
-    - TODO: Ideally a choice would be offered at install between prebuilt archive (if available) or local build.

 <a name="how-to-build-the-app-and-distribute-the-resulting-files"></a>
 ## How to build the app and distribute the resulting files